aspose-total/Aspose.Total-Products/total/en/net/conversion/xps-to-xaml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to XAML via .NET" h2=".NET API to Export XPS to XAML on Windows, macOS, and Linux without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Using a package of powerful File Format Automation APIs [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily Render XPS to XAML in two simple steps.
-By using PDF Processing API [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can transform XPS file format to PPTX.
-After that, by using Presentation Processing API [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can convert PPTX to XAML.
+Aspose.Total for .NET is a powerful package of File Format Automation APIs that can be used to easily Render XPS to XAML in two simple steps.
+The first step is to use the PDF Processing API, Aspose.PDF for .NET, to transform the XPS file format into PPTX.
+After that, the Presentation Processing API, Aspose.Slides for .NET, can be used to convert the PPTX to XAML.

+The Aspose.Total for .NET package is a comprehensive set of APIs that can be used to automate a wide range of file formats.
+It includes the PDF Processing API, Aspose.PDF for .NET, which can be used to convert XPS files to PPTX.
+The Presentation Processing API, Aspose.Slides for .NET, can then be used to convert the PPTX to XAML.

+The Aspose.Total for .NET package is a powerful set of APIs that can be used to automate a wide range of file formats.
+It includes the PDF Processing API, Aspose.PDF for .NET, which can be used to convert XPS files to PPTX.
+The Presentation Processing API, Aspose.Slides for .NET, can then be used to convert the PPTX to XAML.
+This process can be completed in two simple steps, making it easy to Render XPS to XAML.

+The Aspose.Total for .NET package is a comprehensive set of APIs that can be used to automate a wide range of file formats.
+It includes the PDF Processing API, Aspose.PDF for .NET, which can be used to convert XPS files to PPTX.
+The Presentation Processing API, Aspose.Slides for .NET, can then be used to convert the PPTX to XAML.
+This process can be completed in two simple steps, making it easy to Render XPS to XAML.
+With the help of the Aspose.Total for .NET package, you can quickly and easily convert XPS files to XAML.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}